 Is a lack of space cramping your creative style?
 You can still make awesome stuff without a dedicated sewing room!
+This creative space, including a corner sewing table, takes up just 30 square feet!

 In my dream home, I have my very own office/studio, and it’s AMAZING…you ready for it??
 It’s about 150 square feet, painted a cool gray with gorgeous white trim and vaulted ceilings.
 There are built in bookshelves everywhere, huge windows overlooking my gorgeous green yard and like 4 huge wide tables for cutting out fabric and patterns and collecting miscellaneous crafty crap.